0xKarl98/Sorrella/README.md

 ### Constraints
 1) No setup code can be modified.
 The only place you can add your code is in the `solve` function, and subsequent helper functions.
+2) the contract bytecode / logic cannot be changed.
-2) Must use REVM, in the solution.
+3) Must execute the `isSolved` function using REVM in order to verify the solution.

 ### Goals
 1) get codebase to compile by setting up a build script to automatically setup contract bindings